 Often said to have eclectic tastes, Marina enjoys a wide variety of films from the obscure to the mainstream.
 A Vancouver based writer, she enjoys the art of socializing about film almost as much as the films themselves.
 As a supporter of peace, she’s more likely to sit back and read through the fights than participate but she’s also not afraid to step up to the plate when necessary.
 She’s on an endless quest to discover great Canadian film and watch as many vampire films as she can.

-Jonathan, who hails from western Pennsylvania in the snow belt of the United States, is in constant pursuit of his fortune and glory.
+Jonathan is a writer and teacher who is in constant pursuit of his fortune and glory.
 In the meantime, he graciously volunteers his genius to the internet, providing his insight on cinema and showering lessons of life to all of those who cross his path.
-Some view him as a modern-day Nietzsche.
-While you’ll often find his nose in a book, he loves fine beer and finer women – and his heart will always belong to the movies, which captured his imagination at an early age, opening his mind to the worlds of dashing adventurers, morally ambiguous gunfighters, shady gangsters, and well-meaning space smugglers.
-Like every other schmuck out there, he also claims to be a writer.
+While you’ll often find his nose in a book, his heart will always belong to the movies, which captured his imagination at an early age as they opened his mind to the worlds of dashing adventurers, morally ambiguous gunfighters, shady gangsters, and well-meaning space smugglers.

 - See all posts by David

 - Personal site: Blueprint: Review

 - Other site: (Now defunct) Dave’s Film & DVD Reviews

 Matt’s a fan of being obtuse and abrasive.
 He doesn’t write